brianartea/nextjs-tailwindcss-starter-template/README.md

 npm install
 ```

-You are ready to go 🥳
+You are ready to go!